PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 ```
 cbpi/notification
 ```
-### Craftbeerpi can send Kettle and Femrenterupdates on a defined frequency
+### Craftbeerpi can send Kettle and Fermenterupdates on a defined frequency

 Some devices (e.g. [MQTTDeviceV4](https://innuendopi.github.io/MQTTDevice4/)) may require more frequent updates on kettle or fermenter.
 Therefore, the server has the ability to push updates for kettle and fermenter with a defined frequency even if there are no changes in the payload.
 This frequency can be defined with on the cbpi [settings page](settings.md) with the parameter `MQTTUpdate`